Angry Cat: 14 Signs Your Cat Is Mad at You

 When a cat is upset she may eat less or even refuse to eat at all, Campbell says.
 Often this is a reaction to a new or unfamiliar situation, a change in routine, or a big event at home, like the birth of a new baby, she says.
 Keep a close eye on this one, however, as it can also be a sign of illness.
 If she won’t eat for more than a day or two, take her to the vet—it’s one of the 11 signs of cat cancer.

 Cats purr because they’re happy, right?
 Not always!
 Purring can also indicate anxiety, fear, or even aggression.
-If you keep petting a purring cat even after he shows other signs of irritation, your asking for a swipe or a nip, Campbell says.
-Learn more about why purring doesn’t always mean your cat is happy to see you.
+If you keep petting a purring cat even after he shows other signs of irritation, you’re asking for a swipe or a nip, Campbell says.

 There’s nothing more infuriating than an angry cat that looks you straight in the eye, extends her claw, and then swipes at your new leather couch.
 Rather than aggression or anger, this is more likely due to your cat marking her territory, says Karen Miura, an animal communicator at Whispers from Animals.
-“Cats are very territorial and this is typically the root of almost every cat behavior case I assist,” she explains.
+“Cats are very territorial,” she explains.
 “Cats perceive the house and yard as their kingdom, so things like claw marks on furniture and urine spray on walls are simply fresh boundary lines.”
 She suggests using a cat pheromone spray to help calm things down and save your sofa.
-But whatever you do, avoid these 12 mistakes cat owners should never make.